 During those early years, he like the rest of us would travel the length and breadth of the Country entertaining a huge variety of audiences Nationwide.
 Jack soon gathered a reputation for giving a great show and for having the tenacity to take on any opponent in all weight classes.
 There were many great wrestlers around in those halcyon days but few had the charisma or showmanship qualities that this youngster displayed, and little did he know that soon he would become the best known grappler in the U.K. His villainous approach to the bouts coupled with touches of comedy and arrogance brought the vast crowds to their feet in anger on more than one occasion.
 The Promoters soon realised that they had a real character on their hands plus one of the most reliable wrestlers on their books.
 No matter where the venues were situated or how ever small, even in bad health, Jack would always turn up on time.
 He was a consummate Professional.

 In 1955 when ITV launched wrestling on its channel, it was Jack that sat with the great Kent Walton, to teach him the names of the holds and moves, and in 1956 he made his own debut against the immortal Jack Dempsey.
 Following that show, he appeared many times during the following years, but it was in the early sixties when he began the Professional feuds with Mick McManus that broke all box office records for viewers, and led him to include the title of “Mr TV” in his name.
 In 1962 the feud commenced with a slanging match on the Eamonn Andrews chat show, and went on until 1969.
-Such was the appeal of this pair that on cup final day in 1967, a staggering 22 million tuned in to watch their grudge match.
+Such was the appeal of this pair that on cup final day a staggering 22 million tuned in to watch their grudge match.

 Other appearances regularly drew 10- 12 million viewers.